jina-ai/finetuner/docs/3_finetuner_in_action/index.md

 Congratulations! ✨

-We hope you now have a clear understanding of Finetuner and how to use it.
+We hope you now have a clear understanding of Finetuner and its usage.
 In this section,
 we provide three guides on more concrete tasks: